 Santa Ana River Trail: Glass Road to San Gorgonio Campground

 - Location: San Gorgonio Wilderness east of Angelus Oaks.
 From I-10 in Redlands, take the exit for highway 38 and drive northeast for 26.5 miles.
-Turn left on Glass Road and drive 2.1 miles to the Santa Ana River Trailhead.
+Turn left on Glass Road and drive 2.1 miles to the Santa Ana River Trailhead, just before the intersection with Seven Oaks Road.
 Park in a small turnout on the left side of the road.
+The approximate address is 3810 Glass Rd., Angelus Oaks, CA 92305.
 A National Forest Service Adventure Pass ($5 for a day or $30 for the year) is required to park here.
 Click here to purchase.

 - Agency: San Bernardino National Forest/Mill Creek Ranger Station

 - More information: Forest service page here; Everytrail report here

 - Rating: 7

 It may seem hard to believe that the Santa Ana River, visible to many Southern California residents as nothing more than a cement channel that flows through Orange and Riverside Counties, starts in the depths of the San Gorgonio Wilderness.
 Most people are familiar with the bike path portion of the Santa Ana River Trail, but the 28-mile stretch in the San Bernardino National Forest is not as well known.
 The route here starts from Glass Road near Angelus Oaks and arrives at the San Gorgonio Campground.

 From the parking area, cross Glass Road and begin hiking east on the trail.
 This section of the trail features both attractive stretches underneath pines and oaks and nice views of the canyon and the peaks–notably Sugarloaf–towering above.
 There are a few places where the trail clings to the side of the mountain and drops off sharply on the side, which will make you thankful for your poles.